-The History grouping also maintains close links with faculty in the Departments of History, English and Science Studies and with the Institute for Advanced Studies in the Humanities.
+The early modern philosophy grouping also maintains close links with faculty in the Departments of History, English and Science Studies and with the Institute for Advanced Studies in the Humanities.
 It plays an active part in REMSIS (Renaissance and Early Modern Studies in Scotland).
-The Early Modern Philosophy grouping hosts research events in this area, such as international conferences, workshops, reading groups and the hosting of visiting scholars (for more details, see below).
+The early modern philosophy grouping hosts research events in this area, such as international conferences, workshops, reading groups and the hosting of visiting scholars (for more details, see below).

 Recent and forthcoming events hosted by this research grouping include: